hliihbcas/FishSNP/README.md

 The code repository of the FishSNP databaseconstruct reference network.
 The script process, including the test data, can also be downloaded at the following address ().

-# SNP_calling_pipeline
+# SNP calling pipeline
-The process includes downloading, quality control, SNP Calling, etc.
+The process includes downloading, quality control, SNP calling, etc.

 Before you start the process, here are a few things you need to do
 1.Install conda, GATK 4.0, libcrypto.so.1.0.0, libbz2.so.1.0 in advance.